Arc9067/dogex/README.md

-# Spin Official Website
+# Dogex Official Website

-This is a readme file for Spin Token
+This is a readme file for Dogex

 ## Technologies used